Life Cycle Analysis for Emissions of Scientific Computing Centres: Methodology

 \subsection{LCA model}

 The total carbon footprint for a given capacity over time \emph{t} is the sum of the embodied carbon of the hardware (including manufacturing, transport and end-of-life disposal) and the runtime emissions (Eq. \ref{eq1}).
+In all following equations, $t \in \mathbb{N}$.